laroche/tastyworks-pnl/README.md

 Internet.

 The option '--usd' can be used to not translate pnl data into Euro.
+Per default balance adjustments are only output as total sum, you can use the option '--long' to include balance adjustments into the list of transactions.

 If you work on Linux with Ubuntu/Debian, you need to make sure
 <https://pandas.pydata.org/> is installed: